setms/book/docs/requirements/analysis.md

 | $250.00 | $5.00    |
 ```

-If we look at acceptance criteria through the lens of event storming, we see two specializations of the generic
+If we look at acceptance criteria through the lens of an event storming process model, we see two specializations of the
-`Given/When/Then` format.
+generic `Given/When/Then` format.

 This first is for aggregates: